surniaulula/wpsso-strip-schema-microdata/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Refactored the WpssoSsmFilters remove_schema_microdata() method and added support for the removal of duplicate / conflicting meta tags.
+	* Refactored the WpssoSsmFilters strip_schema_microdata() method and added support for the removal of duplicate / conflicting meta tags.

 **Version 1.0.6-1 (2017/03/01)**